shaoruu/not-so-modern-graphql-tutorial/README.md

 After this tutorial, you will be able to:

 - Create your own GraphQL schema
-- Serve backend endpoints for data fetching
+- Serve a backend API for data fetching
-- Connect client to backend server
+- Start a simple react GraphQL client
-- Fetch data from client side
+- Fetch data!

 ## Table of Contents